 How to Make Your Bathroom Safer

 Bathrooms get wet and slippery – especially the floors.
 And sometimes people fall and injure themselves while taking a shower or bath, or stepping out of the tub.
-Buy non-slip mats for both inside your shower or tub and outside.
+Buy non-slip mats for both inside and outside of your shower or tub.
 If someone in your family is elderly or disabled, you should also consider installing a grip bar.
-If you do, make sure to attach a bar to wall studs.
+If you do, make sure to attach the bar to wall studs for extra security.

-Do you keep a hair dryer, curling iron or electric razor in your bathroom?
-Or any other electronic appliances or wall plugs?
-Please keep wires for these items away from water.
+Keep your hair dryer, curling iron, electric razor or anything with a wire away from water.
 If your hands are wet, completely dry them before using.
-Make sure all electronics are turned off and unplugged while they are not being used, and stored away from water.
+Turn off and unplug all electronics when they are not being used and store away from water.